 iii) It is unacceptable to photograph individuals, without their consent, in public or private places where there is a reasonable expectation of privacy.”

 The Code uses the caselaw favored term “a reasonable expectation of privacy”.
-Adjudications under the Code have typically ascribed this similar meaning as that established by caselaw.
+Adjudications under the Code can be found on the IPSO website which provides records of past findings.
 It is typically broad and considers all circumstances relating to how the information was harvested and sought to be published.
 It should be noted that privacy elements in the above clause may be bypassed on public interest grounds.

 It should also be noted that other clauses of the Code can be construed to protect privacy rights.
 In particular, Clause 1 Accuracy, Clause 3 Harassment, Clause 4 Intrusion into grief or shock and Clause 6 Children.